battur/3ps-upgrader/README.md

 # 3ps-upgrader
-A interactive cli tool that makes 3rd party libraries upgrade easier, faster, and auditable.
+An interactive cli tool that makes 3rd party libraries upgrade easier, faster, and auditable.
 You may find this tool helpful if you have 50+ libraries for an upgrade and each might affect 10+ java projects.

 The upgrader application runs in either of following 4 states at a time: